JR1811/AdventOfCode-2023/README.md

 - Commit to the whole thing.
 Don't stop doing them halfway through.
 - Use OOP Design Patterns more consciously, if needed.
-- Make use of "Unit-Tests"
+- Make use of "Unit-Tests" and potentially realize, why they are useful.
 - Have fun!

 ![ramlethal-valentine](https://media.tenor.com/5OasumneRNIAAAAM/smile-ramlethal.gif)